-M. Christopher White retires from Chowan University after 17 Years of Service
+M. Christopher White retires from Chowan University

 In a message to the Chowan University community, M. Christopher White announced his retirement as Chancellor of the University effective May 31, 2020.
 In his message, he shared that it was “with a mixture of happiness and sadness that Linda and I announce my retirement” and continued that he “would have preferred to have made [the] announcement in person.
 However, the coronavirus pandemic has upset all our lives by banning large meetings.
 Please know that my retirement plans have been underway for a long time and are not related to the pandemic.
 Now is simply the best time for our lives, stress levels, health, and future plans.”
 White’s career in higher education spans almost fifty years.